 After 16 years

 From 20,000 connections in 1997, the company now serves more than 40,000 accounts.
-From ten million liters (MLD) a day, SUBICWATER now can produce up to 42 MLD of high-quality water.
+From ten million liters (MLD) a day, SUBICWATER now can produce more than 68 MLD of high-quality water.

 Total capital investments have totaled P1.043 billion since the start of the company’s operation in 1997, and this figure will continue to rise over the years.